 - Increase public access to courses, which will benefit the general public as well as support the public involvement objectives of public safety agencies.

-- Articulate courses and programs with all state-certifying authorities including the Commission of Peace Officer Standards and Training, the State Board of Corrections, Standards for Training and Corrections, the State Fire Marshal and the California State Department of Consumer Affairs.
+- Articulate courses and programs with all state-certifying authorities including the California Commission on Peace Officer Standards and Training (POST), the State Board of Corrections, Standards for Training and Corrections, the California Office of the State Fire Marshal and the California State Department of Consumer Affairs.

 - Articulate courses and programs with state and local professional associations including the Administration of Justice Coordinator's Association, The California Academy Director's Association, The California Association of Administration of Justice Educators, the California Fire Educator's Association, and the various training officer associations of public safety, both local and regional.